Socially Distanced Meeting Design Ideas

 Physically distanced (socially distanced) meeting design can be innovative and attractive while increasing attendee engagement.

-Designing physical distance into your event spaces allows your attnedees to sit back and engage in the event content, rather than worry about their health and safety.
+Designing physical distance into your event spaces allows your attendees to sit back and engage in the event content, rather than worry about their health and safety.

-As we continue to navigate COVID-19, here are two rules of thumb to keep in mind for every event:
+As we begin to organize more face-to-face meetings, here are two rules of thumb to keep in mind for every event:

 - Ensure a minimum of six feet of distance in all furniture set ups, meal functions, session designs, line queues and elevators